EloxZ/KerbalView/README.md

 Allows a glimpse of the galaxy through the eyes of kerbals.

 # How it works
 - In Flight Camera Mode Auto, press Alt + 2 to get into First Person View.
-Press again or press V to exit.
+Press again or change Camera Mode with V to exit.
 - Currently is using the native controls and the camera is locked.
     [A] and [D] to rotate
     [Q] and [E] to slide sideway